Maryushi3/ChunithmIO-Lightning-Model/README.md

 Oh and the pinout is slightly changed from the upstream, to work with a Pro Micro board.

+> [!WARNING]
+> Due to the LED code here being so simple, you **must** have a relatively recent version of the FastLED library installed, otherwise, your air tower LEDs will flicker.
+I'm not sure which would be the minimum required, but **3.9.4** is proven to work.

 ## Overview

 The Chunithm panel is made of air towers and a ground slider.